115jon/jontitorr/README.md

   <br>I'm currently working on learning as much as I can,
   whilst also gaining a deeper understanding of those I already know.

-  I've been doing Python since December of 2019, and consider myself to be quite proficient in the language.
-Beyond that, though, I've found myself to really enjoy Java, so that's something I'll be doing more of.
+  I've been doing Python since I can remember, and consider myself to be quite proficient in the language.
+Beyond that, though, I've found myself to still learn new things everyday and will continue to work in this language.

   My longest-running project is a Discord bot called `King`, which you can check out [here](https://github.com/Xminent/discord-bot).